Location: Center Strip

 There are nightclubs including the gigantic and gigantically popular Omnia, the adjacent Roman Themed “shopping experience” The Forum Shops, and about a bazillion restaurants.
 Check the related reviews section of this page for more things to see, do, and eat here.

 The pool area is among the most beautiful in town.
 The Garden of the Gods features eight pools, each with their own style and attitude.
 One is just for VIPs and overlooks all the others, another gets a lot of sun, a third doesn’t get much, one features swim-up blackjack, and one has a covered colonnade in the center for cooling off.
 Like I said, choices are good.
 Adjacent to this is a spa, which among the usual suspects like massages and workout equipment, has a full-service salon, Zen meditation garden, and a rock-climbing wall.

 Caesars Palace of yore and of recent is truly a glorious place but what price glory?
 A lot.
 I suppose the planets may align themselves in such a way that you might be able to swing a room here for around $100 a night on a very slow weekday but only if they are truly desperate for boarders.
-Normally you’ll be forking over at least $150 a night on weekdays and a minimum of $200 on the weekends and sometimes well over $300.
+Normally you’ll be forking over at least $150 a night on weekdays and a minimum of $200 on the weekends and often well over $300.
 And of course that’s before you get to the $39 per night resort fee to cover Internet, calls, fitness center access, and the like.
 So take that into account when looking at their already high rates.